-The fee for the 45-minute phone consultation is $120.00.
+The fee for the 1 hour phone consultation is $120.00.
 If you would like more information on this service please go to our phone consultation page, otherwise click here to Schedule Your Appointment today!

 View the steps for preparing for Italian Citizenship by Descent